Get to Know Everything There is About Vitamin C!

 MYTH: Citrus Fruit Is the Best Source of Vitamin C

-FACT: Contrary to popular belief, that citrus fruits like oranges, lime, etc. are actually not the richest source of vitamin C. Some rich sources include are green chili, peppers, kale, broccoli, Brussels sprouts, watercress, kiwi and red cabbage.
+FACT: Contrary to popular belief, citrus fruits like oranges, lime, etc. are actually not the richest source of vitamin C. Some rich sources of the nutrient are green chili, peppers, kale, broccoli, Brussels sprouts, watercress, kiwi and red cabbage.
 So include a wide variety of fresh fruits and green vegetables, for a supercharged immune boost.

 MYTH: We all need the same recommended amount of Vitamin C

-FACT: Vitamin C recommended intake depending on many factors including your age, sex, state of health, and smoking status.
+FACT: Vitamin C recommended intake depends on many factors such as your age, sex, state of health, and smoking status.
 For instance, Smoking causes the body to excrete more vitamin C than usual, so smokers need to up their intake by 35mg/day than a non-smoker.